Avoiding Burnout During Your Hustle Season

 Schedule Breaks

-When you have a financial goal, it may seem like the last thing you have time for is a break.
-But, the reality is sleepless nights and 60-hour workweeks will take a toll on your body.
+When you have a money goal, it may seem like the last thing you have time for is a break.
+But, the reality is sleepless nights, and 60-hour workweeks will take a toll on your body.
 It is better to take voluntary breaks than involuntary breaks.
 Don’t make your body or mind force you to stop.

 Give Yourself Deadlines